auth0-samples/aspnet-core-mvc-plus-webapi/README.md

 The API can be consumed by the web application with cookie authentication but can also be consumed by external clients using JWT tokens obtained from the identity provider.

+This sample is for .Net Core 2.
+If you want a sample for .Net Core 1, look at the `v1` branch.

 ## Basics

 The WebAPI part is modeled as an [API in Auth0](https://auth0.com/docs/api-auth), with its own API identifier.